Skip to Main Content

 3. What forms do I have to fill out?

 All students who wish to apply for financial aid must complete the FAFSA.
-Those who wish to borrow Federal Direct Loans for the first time at Widener Law Commonwealth must complete the Financial Aid Data Form and a new Master Promissory Note.
+Those who wish to borrow Federal Direct Loans for the first time at Widener Law Commonwealth must complete the Financial Aid Data Form and a new Master Promissory Note and a loan entrance counseling.
 Some students, upon request, also will need to submit additional paperwork.

 4. What is the maximum amount that I can borrow?